django-files/django-files/README.md

 > **Warning**
 >
 > This is currently in Beta.
 > Expect breaking changes without migrations.

 For Extra Options See: [Variables](#variables)

 ### Default Login Credentials

+You can and should override the default credentials with environment variables or settings.env.

 -   **Username:** `admin`
 -   **Password:** `12345`

 ### Docker Run:

 You must use a volume mounted to `/data/media` to store files, database and sessions.

 Short one-liner to run in foreground: